 This demand will eventually lead to building complex social media team structures.
 If you’re a large brand, you might even have multiple teams in different offices and regions of the world, leveraging different strategies to meet different targets.

-How do you make sure all these people work together hand-in-hand to get the most out of your social media presence?
+How do you make sure all these people work together hand in hand to get the most out of your social media presence?

 The answer: build an efficient social media management process.